jinghuazhao/software-notes/DEPICT/README.md

 ## Additional notes

-You can examine my [PW-pipeline](https://github.com/jinghuazhao/PW-pipeline) repository on other changes.
+[PW-pipeline](https://github.com/jinghuazhao/PW-pipeline) puts together many changes and is streamlined with other software.

 ## Example